BernardinD/MembershipApp/README.md

 ## Walkthrough

 ### Run default app
-In order to run the pre-built app all you need to do is download/clone this repository and run file
+In order to run the pre-built app all you need to do is download/clone this repository and run file specific file for the machine you're running:

 #### Windows:
 * Run the "Membership.exe"